xiaoxianhjy/ms-agent/docs/en/Projects/VideoGeneration.md

 ### Compatibility

-- Short video types: Educational, economic videos, especially those containing charts, formulas, and principle explanations
+- Short video types: Wide compatibility - popular science, economics, daily life videos are all supported, especially videos containing charts, formulas, images, and explanatory content
 - Language: No restrictions, subtitles and voice follow your original query and document materials
-- Reading external materials: Supports plain text, does not support multimodal
+- Reading external materials: Supports plain text and text-with-images, can utilize images in short videos
 - Secondary development: Complete code is in stepN/agent.py with no license restrictions, free for secondary development and commercial use
   - Please note and comply with the commercial licenses of background music and fonts you use